calebmkim/mysportsblog/content/draft/nba-pl.md

 They're really fun, and for some reason most of his comparisons seem pretty spot-on.
 In this blog post, I'll take my shot at comparing NBA players to programming languages.

 Please don't take this too seriously.
+I'm just having fun.

 #### Kevin Durant: Python